 One of the biggest concerns when purchasing CBD oil is authenticating exactly what is in your product.
 The last thing you want to do is to inhale synthetic cannabinoids or other toxic ingredients.
 It is very easy in an unregulated market to make unsubstantiated claims about what a product contains.
 This is why independent third party laboratory testing is imperative.

 Look out for a certificate of analysis when purchasing CBD.
-This is a certificate provided by the third party lab detailing the exact contents of the sample down to the cannabinoid and terpene content but also any residuals such as solvents and pesticides.
+This will detail the cannabinoid and terpene content of the sample.
+Some may even test for residuals such as solvents and pesticides.
 A copy of this certificate for each product should be available on the company website or upon request.
 This allows the customer full transparency to see precisely what their product contains.

 Nowadays the average consumer is considerably more astute than in previous years.
-Much of this is attributed to the Internet and the growth of online reviews with as many as 90% of consumers claiming online reviews influence their buying decisions.
+Much of this is attributed to the Internet and the growth of online reviews.
+As many as 90% of consumers now claim online reviews influence their buying decisions.
 CBD is no different.
 If your CBD supplier is worth its salt, a legitimate customer review will be easy to find online.

 Although many CBD websites opt not to permit customer reviews on their page due to MHRA restrictions on medical claims, you should be able to find out how others find their products through review websites such as Trustpilot or Google.
-Be wary of CBD products with no reviews or no platform for reviews online, there is likely a reason for this.
+Be wary of CBD products low presence or no platform for reviews online, there is likely a reason for this.

 To conclude, the CBD market can be a minefield for a new user.
 The choices are seemingly endless and unfortunately one flutter with a low quality CBD brand can skew ones opinion on CBD as a product.
 This is why it is important to look out for these 5 points when choosing a CBD supplement.
-We recommend always buying your CBD directly from your local specialist and checking the lab reports and online reviews before purchasing to ensure you choose a safe, quality product that is right for you.
+We recommend always buying your CBD directly from your local specialist and checking the lab reports and online reviews before purchasing.
+This will help ensure you choose a safe, quality product that is right for you.